Euzhene/Rick-And-Morty-Wiki/README.md

 # RickAndMorty
-The app for monitoring all characters from Rick and Morty University.
+The app for monitoring all the characters from the Rick and Morty University.
 Things I used:
 - Paging3
 - Dagger2